Golden Goose Market Capitalization Tops $15,268.12 (GOLD)

 Golden Goose Profile

-Golden Goose’s genesis date was December 30th, 2020.
+Golden Goose’s launch date was December 30th, 2020.
 Golden Goose’s total supply is 500,000,000 tokens and its circulating supply is 165,994,209 tokens.
-The official website for Golden Goose is goldengoose.io.
 The official message board for Golden Goose is medium.com/@contact_31481.
 Golden Goose’s official Twitter account is @goldengoosenews and its Facebook page is accessible here.
+Golden Goose’s official website is goldengoose.io.

 _The official Golden Goose ticker is “GOLD” and trades under that name on all the exchanges where it has been listed. _”